pravega/flink-connectors/documentation/src/docs/quickstart.md

 ```

 Use appropriate version as necessary. `1.9` is the Flink Major-Minor version. `2.12` is the Scala version. `0.6.0` is the Pravega version.
-The snapshot versions are published to [`jcenter`](https://oss.jfrog.org/artifactory/jfrog-dependencies/io/pravega/) repository and the release artifacts are available in [`Maven Central`](https://mvnrepository.com/artifact/io.pravega/pravega-connectors-flink) repository.
+The snapshot versions are published to [`GitHub Packages`](https://github.com/orgs/pravega/packages) repository and the release artifacts are available in [`Maven Central`](https://mvnrepository.com/artifact/io.pravega/pravega-connectors-flink) repository.

 Alternatively, we could build and publish the connector artifacts to local maven repository by executing the following command and make use of that version as your application dependency.